naborlozada/Alfaro_et_al_2025_Aalbo_heatwaves/README.md

 - scripts:
     1) **nf-core/RNAseq command line** used to run the pipeline reading the FASTQ files (RNAseq) and reference genome files of *Aedes albopictus* (GCF_035046485.1_AalbF5): fasta, GTF.
     2) **R script** to perform the reads counts using DeSeq2.
-    3) **nf-core/RNAseq output report**.
+    3) **nf-core/RNAseq output quality report**.
 An extended report of the quality of reads and alignments of each sample.

 ** Each script has reference notes with general and/or technical information.
 For details, read the Methods section in the manuscript.